ok-hoff/f23-project-3-ok_hoff/README.rst

    * You'll want to read this **entire document** before beginning the project.
 Please ask any questions you have on Piazza, but only if this README does not answer your question.
    * Finally, be sure to start early.
 If you wait until a few days before the due date, you are unlikely to finish in time.

-See canvas for the project due date.
+See Canvas for the project due date.

-Project Desciption
+1) Project Desciption
 ------------------

-Learning Objectives
+1.1) Learning Objectives
 ~~~~~~~~~~~~~~~~~~~
 * Understand how to use multiple threads to finish a computational task faster.
 * Become familiar with running concurrent threads with POSIX-threads library (pthreads) and the basic usage of concurrent data structures among parallel threads.
 * Sharpen systems programming skills by working on a practical project.

-Summary
+1.2) Summary
 ~~~~~~~
 For this project, you will implement a parallel zip (pzip) program, using the C programming language and POSIX-threads.
 The pzip will read an input text file, which is composed of lowercase letters (a-z) only.
 As an output it will produce a binary file indicating the consecutive uses of each character.
 The pzip operation needs to be done in parallel using pthreads library.